DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

-Based on these suggestions, we will formulate our hypothesees as follow:
+For the first suggestion, we will formulate and test our hypothesis as follows:

 __________